When exit fee is payable

 This article is general information only.
 It briefly explains when a former resident’s exit entitlement is payable and provides information about the buyback of freehold units.

-The information applies to all residence contracts for all accommodation units (non-freehold units (i.e.) and freehold units where an exit entitlement is payable, irrespective of when the residence contract was signed.
+Except for those few expressly exempt resident-operated retirement villages, this article applies to every residence contract for any accommodation unit (non-freehold unit (i.e.) and freehold unit) where an exit entitlement is payable, irrespective of when the residence contract was signed.

 The tribunal is the Queensland Civil and Administrative Tribunal (QCAT).